cagla-su/Linux-Gaming-Guide/Game Specific Guides/Minecraft-Installation-And-Optimization-Guide.md

   - `Sodium`
   - `Sodium Extra`
 ### Optifine Features Without Optifine
-In Optifine, there are some nice features that do not aim to increase performance such as **zooming, being able to use shaders, dynamic lighting and connected textures**.
+In Optifine, there are some other nice features that are not about increasing performance such as **zooming, being able to use shaders, dynamic lighting and connected textures**.
 You can get the same features without Optifine through the mods below:
 - **Zooming Feature -** `Zoomify`
 - **Shaders Feature -** `Iris`
 - **Dynamic Lighting Feature -** `LambDynamicLights`